Cano Island Day Tours

 Bilingual certified naturalist guide

-Picnic Lunch (we can accommodate most diet requests) Lunch included for parties of 4 or more.
+Homemade Picnic Lunch - choose from a menu (we can accommodate most diet requests).
+Lunch included for parties of 4 or more.
 Additional cost for groups of 2 or 3.
+Breakfast menu also available at additional cost $10pp

 Ready to Book???
 Inquire for more info!
 Please send us an email!